310mc/https-310mc.github.io-tl/source/_posts/feature_scout/at_your_service_master.md

 I only just moved to the Seisoukan Dorm, and I always left everything for Yuzuru to handle, so I don’t really know how you’re meant to do things.

-My servants would do all the work for me if I were to go back home, but… I won’t be able to grow if I keep going back home whenever Yuzuru isn’t around.
+My servants would do all the work for me if I went go back home, but… I won’t be able to grow if I keep going back home whenever Yuzuru isn’t around.

 It’s just — I don’t know how you’re supposed to do *anything!* When I tried ironing my clothes, I somehow ended up making more creases!
 How’s that even possible?